dhruv-69/social-clone/README.md

 --> University: Chandigarh University
 --> UID: 21MCC2077

-##Social Media Clone
+##Social Media Website

-This project is only made by me, I tried to make a social media clone by using these technologies mentioned below:- Technologies Used
+This project is only made by me, I tried to make a social media website by using these technologies mentioned below:-

+Technologies Used:

     Frontend:-
         HTML:- With the help of HTML i have created raw structure of a website.